 the time he was fourteen he was sending riddles to a newspaper under

 the pseudonym 'Dr Pancrácio' (Dr Simpleton).
-When a
+At the age of seventeen he

 In 1919 Pessoa met Ophélia Queiroz, a nineteen years old secretary; they exchanged letters but in November 1920 Pessoa broke off with her.
 Unlike a number of romantically inclined poets, he never produced a body of love poetry addressed to her.

 With his mother, and his half sister Henriquetta, Pessoa rented an apartment on the Rua Coelho de Rocha, 16, where he lived until his death.
 Pessoa never married.
 In a letter in the 1930s, he stated that sexual desires are "a hindrance to superior mental processes."
 However, his own sexual orientation obsessed him.

 set up a small printing company called 'Ibis' with the money he

 inherited from his grandmother, but the business failed.
 He used to

 embrass his family by standing on one leg and shooring out "I am an